Spyder-0/Zelda-with-Python/README.md

 ![image](https://user-images.githubusercontent.com/85440857/160607803-02bb0038-c4bb-4336-9f0f-c56fcfd053ea.png)

 # Magic and Spells
 There is two types of spells: Flame and Heal.
 Flame is a long-range attack.
 And Heal will heal you...
 Obviously.
+Casting a spell will decrease your energy.

 # UI
 Red Bar: Health <br />
-Blue Bar: Strength (Will decrease everytime you use magic and recharges after a while) <br />
+Blue Bar: Energy (Will decrease everytime you use magic and recharges after a while) <br />
 Two Boxes on the Bottom Left: Weapon and Magic Selection <br />
 Bottom Right Box: EXP <br />